 Rigging / Animation X 2 loops

 Here we will start building our loop with simple shapes and start tweaking our animation.
 We will use a lot of Align to Spline and polish our animation with Timetrack.
-We rig the camera to loop and we will start to see our animation come to life.
+We’ll also rig the camera to loop andsee our animation coming to life.

 Design / Render X 2 loops

 Now we will make it look good!
 We will go through some techniques to get all the textures seamless throughout our loop.
-For the light we will use some different tricks to make it look the same at the first and last frame.
-Before we press render we choose the perfect camera angle and make sure everything is perfectly loopable.
-Last but not least we add some object mask that we will use later on in After Effects.
+For the light, we will use different tricks to make it look the same at the first and last frame.
+Before we press Render we’ll choose the perfect camera angle and make sure everything is perfectly loopable.
+Last but not least we’ll add an object mask that we will use later on in After Effects.

 Compositing (universal, only comping one loop)

-When we have rendered our loop we will jump into After Effects and use all our object masks to do some compositing, color correction, add some grain etc. Then we will go through the perfect setting to make it look good on Instagram.
+Compositing (universal, only comping one loop) When we have rendered our loop we will jump into After Effects and use all our object masks to do some compositing, color correction, add some grain, etc. Then we will put the finishing touches to the setting to make it look perfect on Instagram.

-Oscar Pettersson is Stockholm based 3D motion designer with a deep dedication to solve intricate problems.
+Oscar Pettersson is a Stockholm based 3D motion designer with a deep dedication to solve intricate problems.

 His delicate animations are on the edge of what's physically possible.
 Oscar transforms complexity into geometric designs of the cleanest order.